antham/solean/README.md

 # Testing

-Run server with `npm start` and afterwards run test suite with `grunt run-tests`
+Run server with `npm start` and afterwards run test suite with `grunt run-tests`.